Chris Cagle (American football): Professional career

 Cagle played professional football for five seasons, including the New York Giants from 1930 to 1932.
 During his final year with the Giants Cagel was the highest paid member of the team, earning a handsome $500 per game — second in the entire league to the $550 per game earned by superstar halfback Red Grange of the Chicago Bears.
+By way of comparison, most of his teammates on the 1932 Giants squad earned barely over $100 per game.

-In 1933, he and fellow former New York Giants player John Simms Kelly became co-owners of the NFL's Brooklyn Dodgers franchise.
-Cagle played for the team in 1933 and 1934.
-Dan Topping bought Cagle's half of the team in 1934.
+In 1933, he and fellow former New York Giants player John Simms Kelly became co-owners of the NFL's Brooklyn Dodgers franchise, with Cagle continuing to play for the club in 1933 and 1934.
+Millionaire tinplate heir Dan Topping bought Cagle's half of the team in 1934.

 Personal life

 Born in Merryville, Louisiana, he was one of eight children, including five brothers and two sisters.
 Cagle was named after an uncle, who in turn was named after the late Bishop Christian Keener of the Methodist church.
 He attended high school in Merryville, a small community about 20 miles (30 km) southwest of De Ridder.
 According to local legend, he was known for getting off the school bus and racing it to school, a race that he quite often won.
 The football field at Merryville High School is named Keener Cagle Field in his honor.

 He secretly married Marian Haile in 1928 after meeting her at Louisiana-Lafayette.

-Cagle died in 1942, at 37 years of age, from a peculiar mishap the day after Christmas (December 26).
-He was discovered unconscious at the bottom of a Manhattan subway stairwell.
+Cagle died on December 26, 1942, at 37 years of age.
+He was believed to have tripped down a flight of stairs at the Fulton Street station of the New York City Subway on December 23.
 According to The Advertiser report, "Cagle tripped and fell the full length of a flight of subway steps."
 He died three days later of a fractured skull.
 At the time of his death he had lived in a Queens apartment house with his wife and was employed by an insurance company.